gangstead/comder/exercises/hello_world/problem.md

-Write a program that prints the text "HELLO WORLD" to the console (stdout).
+Create a commander program whose only function is to output it's version (`0.0.1`) to console.

 ----------------------------------------------------------------------
 ## HINTS